Skip to content

 1. Introduction and Setup

-Distributed pytorch is based around the torch.distributed python module.
+Distributed PyTorch is based around the torch.distributed Python module.
 It is very similar to other parallel computing methods such as MPI.
 PyTorch will launch MPI processes behind the scenes.
 However, torch has to assign a GPU to each process and connect them using NCCL.

 Distributed overview